ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 The variables of interest (as detailed [here](https://worldhappiness.report/ed/2019/changing-world-happiness/)) are:
 - `country_name`: 153 countries total
-- `regional_indicator`: Classification for continental sub-regions, values Central and Eastern Europe, Commonwealth of Independent States, East Asia, Latin America and Caribbean, Middle East and North Africa, North America and ANZ, South Asia, Southeast Asia, Sub-Saharan Africa, Western Europe
+- `regional_indicator`: Classification for continental sub-regions, values
 - `ladder_score`: This is our outcome variable, the happiness ladder score.
 As we saw above, the mean `ladder_score` was 5.47 and the values appear normally distributed.
 - `logged_gdp_per_capita`:  Pretty much what it sounds like, the log of per-capita Gross Domestic Product.
 Economists like log GDP (and logs of other economic measures) since a vertical move on the log scale corresponds to the same percentage change in the measure (better explanation [here](https://econbrowser.com/archives/2014/02/use-of-logarithms-in-economics))
 - `social_support`: National respondents' proportion of "yes" answers to the question "If you were in trouble, do you have relatives or friends you can count on to help you whenever you need them, or not?"
 The question is coded binary (0 = no, 1 = yes) and the mean is 0.809 (pleasantly high in my opinion)